MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/implementing-recommendations.md

 ## Tips

-- Azure Well-Architected Review is a teamwork which has to be done in collaboration with key stakeholders.
+- Azure Well-Architected Review is a teamwork which has to be done in collaboration with key and relevant stakeholders.
 To succeed, this process requires a safe environment without worrying about repercussions.
 Make it clear to every participant to avoid blaming or finger pointing.
 Ask them to be honest to uncover all possible issues.
 Don't blindly trust their answers because there is a high chance of misunderstanding.
 Go through questions one by one and for every answer, ask clarifying questions to make sure you share the same understanding.
 - Before starting the assessment, prioritize the pillars according to your needs.
-You have to prioritize your efforts accordingly.
-Remember that every decision is a trade-off.
+Later on, you have to prioritize your efforts accordingly.
+- Remember that every choice is a trade-off and you need to pay attention more to why you're taking a decision than to how to implement it.
 - You should always sign in when you take assessments so that the tool can generate milestones.
   > [!WARNING]
   > Assessments are tied to a Microsoft Learn profile.
 They can't be transferred to or accessed by other profiles.